Skip to content

 Product Details

-Ensure you are using the same Google Cloud project ID as the one you set up earlier in Publisher Center, under Publication Settings.
+First, get your GCP Project Number.
+Navigate to the Google Cloud Console homepage by clicking on the “Google Cloud” logo in the top left, or by visiting https://console.cloud.google.com/welcome?project={your-project-id}.
+Ensure you’re using the same Google Cloud project ID as the one you set up earlier in Publisher Center, under Publication Settings.

 Google Cloud Example

-Copy your Project Number, and navigate to the “Subscription Linking” section for your publication in Google Publisher Center: https://publishercenter.google.com/subscription\linking?publication={your-publication-id}
+Copy your Project Number, then navigate to the Subscription Linking section for your publication in Google Publisher Center.
+Under the Google Cloud Project Number input, add your Project Number and save.

 Subscription Linking

-Once completed, verify your “Configured URLs” & “Publication ID” are correct.
+Once completed, verify your Configured URLs and Publication ID are correct.

 Configuring Pub/Sub

-To enable this data synchronization, create a new “Subscribe with Google” payment provider:
+To enable this data synchronization, create a new Subscribe with Google payment provider:

 Payment Provider Subscribe with Google

-Integrating Google Reader Revenue Manager Enterprise in your site
+Integrating Reader Revenue Manager in your site

 • Linking subscriptions that have been purchased via Arc to a user’s Google account